sakabmw/profile-card/README.md

 # Profile Card
+- I use this repo to exercise on web development.
-- This repo builds my profile card as my own homepage.
+- It builds my profile card as my own homepage.